-The best endless game for Apple TV: Alto’s Adventure
+The best endless game for Apple TV: Alto’s Odyssey

-On an iPhone, this one looked lovely, but it’s gorgeous on the big screen.
-As your little snowboarder zooms along, performing tricks and leaping over ravines, weather and daylight subtly shift.
-But big scores require mastery — stunt combos and the ability to outrun angry elders when you blast past their camp grounds.
+On the iPhone, this game looks lovely, but it’s even more gorgeous on the big screen.
+As your little sandboarder zooms along, performing somersaults while leaping over dunes and ravines, weather and daylight slowly shift.
+But properly big scores require mastery – stringing together stunt combos, and figuring out how to outrun an enraged mongoose when you disturb its slumber.

 This one finds Sir Hammer auto-running about mazes, locating captured soldiers, and trying to not get his face torn off by floating eyeballs, giant crows, doddering zombies, and colossal bosses.

 It’s a melting pot of retro fare – there are nods to the pioneering 3D Monster Maze, Wolfenstein 3D’s angular environments, Ms. Pac-Man (in missions involving hunting down fleeing food), and even Gauntlet’s rasping speech.

 It’s simple, effective stuff, works nicely with the Siri Remote, and rewards repeat play by having you level up Sir Hammer with new kit, such as a handy radar for detecting nearby enemies.

 View Hammer Bomb in iTunes Preview (99p, Apple TV only)

 We’re cheating a bit here, because although Duet Game has an endless mode, it’s best experienced after the sizeable and compelling narrative chapters.